holoiso-eol/holoiso/README.md

 ***Yes, Gabe.
 SteamOS functions well on a toaster.***

-This project attempts to bring the Steam Deck's Holo OS into a generic, installable format, and provide a close-to-official SteamOS experience.
+This project attempts to bring the Steam Deck's SteamOS Holo into a generic, installable format, and provide a close-to-official SteamOS experience.
+Main point of this project focuses in re-implementing proprietary (as in runs-only-on-deck) components that Steam client, OS itself, gamescope and user-created applications for Deck rely on.

 Click [here](https://t.me/HoloISO) to join **HoloISO** Telegram update channel;